luigifreda/pyslam/TROUBLESHOOTING.md

 ```
 kTrackingWaitForLocalMappingToGetIdle=True
 ```
-Due to the multi-threading system (tracking thread + local mapping thread) and the non-real-time peformances of the python implementations, bad tracking performances may occur and vary according to your maching computation capabilities.
+Due to the multi-threading system (tracking thread + local mapping thread) and the non-real-time peformances of the python implementations, bad tracking performances may occur and vary according to your machine computation capabilities.

 ### SIFT or SURF error